The day after Thanksgiving is the Hunger Games of the retail world, which makes a solid set of Black Friday strategies a necessity.

 Credit cards race across so many card readers their magnetic strips gasp for life by the end of the day.
 Balances soar as quickly as big-box stores’ profits and, in the end, Consumers win with great prices and retailers win with their biggest sales day of the year.

 Amid all the hectic buzz of Black Friday – and the images of fist-fights outside department stores – it’s easy to forget that fortune favors those who plan and execute a successful Black Friday strategy.

-It’s more than just camping out on a sidewalk for that 55” Smart TV, and to find out why, we talked with Ivy Chou, director of content and marketing at DealsPlus.com and BlackFriday.FM.
+It’s more than just camping out on a sidewalk for that 55" Smart TV, and to find out why, we talked with Ivy Chou, director of content and marketing at DealsPlus.com and BlackFriday.FM.
 Ivy gave us an incredible list of Black Friday strategies and tips that we’re excited to share with you this year.

 Looking for a Successful Black Friday?
 Plan Ahead

 If you want the day after Thanksgiving to be a failure, start your research the night before as those spoonfuls of mashed potatoes settle in your stomach and you’re struggling through an epic food coma.

 Last-second price research won’t prepare you for the biggest shopping day of the year, Ivy says.

 “The best thing you can do is to, when ads come out early this month, keep an eye on what you want, make a list where you write down prices and where it’s from,” she said.
 “Don’t wait until Black Friday.”